-These 7 variations require no equipment and will activate muscle groups that traditional lunge and squats may not.
-Incorporate these moves into your workout to tone your legs and feel stronger than ever!
+So below are leg workouts that require no equipment, are most effective, and the variations will activate muscle groups that traditional moves may not.
+Incorporate these exercises into your leg day workout to tone your legs and feel stronger than ever!

 Related: 14 Days To A Better Butt Challenge